Hasatori/Decision-Tree-Tool/README.md

     }

 ```
-As you can see it is very hard to read, a lot of part are kind of similar but no exactly.
-It is very hard to maintain and read such structure.
-And this is just a tip of the iceberg of what crazy nested structures might exist in real code.
+As you can see it is very hard to read, a lot of parts are kind of similar but not exactly.
+It is very hard to maintain and read such a structure.
+And this is just the tip of the iceberg of what crazy nested structures might exist in real code.
 By using this library latter havoc can be transformed into something like this:
 ```
     Response processRequest(Request request) {